-There are numerous events held over the summer months for paddlers who want to prepare for the 19.7km crossing of the 2019 Rottnest Channel Swim.
+Canoeing WA have put together a first time paddlers course for those who want to prepare for the 19.7km crossing of the 2019 Rottnest Channel Swim.
 Details on this course can be found here.

 Also visit the Indian Ocean Paddlers website for safety tips.

-These notes have been prepared by Canoeing Western Australia Inc.
+These notes have been prepared by Paddle Western Australia Inc.

 • Be aware of the scope of conditions you may encounter.

 • Prepare for the full extent of those conditions.

 The Rottnest Channel is an exposed section of water and prone to strong winds.
 Paddlers will be on their craft between 4-9 hours.
 You will require water, food and protection against the elements.
 The physical effort required to maintain an upright position close to your swimmer in challenging conditions will be considerably demanding.
 Prepare and maintain yourself and you will not be a liability to your swimmer(s).